Qiskit/qiskit/CONTRIBUTING.md

 ### Development Cycle

-The development cycle for qiskit-terra is all handled in the open using using the project boards in Github for project management and use milestones in Github to track work for specific releases.
+The development cycle for qiskit-terra is all handled in the open using the project boards in Github for project management.
+We use milestones in Github to track work for specific releases.
 The features or other changes that we want to include in a release will be tagged and discussed in Github.
 As we're preparing a new release we'll document what has changed since the